 Automation software testing is the best way to increase the efficiency and effectiveness of software testing.
 Automated testing tools are capable of executing tests and comparing results with earlier test runs.
 These tools compare the results and report the success or failure of these manual tests to a test engineer.
-Once they create a test, they can repeatedly run it at any time, and it can be extended to perform tasks impossible with manual testing.
+Once they create a test, they can repeatedly run it at any time.
+Also, with extending it, it can perform tasks impossible with manual testing.

 Because testing tools are expensive, automation testing is often only implemented when manual testing is not meeting expectations and when it is not possible to bring more human testers, especially in small businesses.

-For a start, manual testing requires human power who will carefully execute the test steps.
+Manual testing requires human power who will carefully execute the test steps.
 There is no support for tools or scripts.
 Automation testing means using an automation tool to run the test.
-Once the test suite is automated, human resources are not required.
+After automating test suite, human resources are not necessary anymore.
 That means that the automation testing is more reliable because of the risks of human error and it is more likely to find real user issues.

 Manual testing is suitable when there isn’t a huge number of users.
-Automation testing needs to be implemented when there is a significant number of users and managing large data.
+Automation testing is necessary when there is a significant number of users and managing large data.
 Manual testing will be used when the test case needs to run only once or twice.
 With automation testing, it is possible to record the test and replay it at any time.
 Successive development cycles will require execution of the same test suite repeatedly.

-In software development, the code is constantly changing, so manual testing will be useful from the get-go, but it may not be powerful enough to detect regression defects.
+The code is constantly changing, so manual testing will be useful from the get-go, but it may not be powerful enough to detect regression defects.
 On the flip side, automation testing will catch regressions any time.
 When it comes to reliability while executing test cases, manual testing is less reliable.
-Test cases may not be performed with the same precision.
-In automation testing, the same operation will be carried out in the same way.
-Time saving is a significant advantage in automation testing.
-Once the test is established, it can be used many times.
-The automation software can also compare expected and actual results and generate detailed test reports.
+Test cases may not perform with the same precision.
+In automation testing, the same operation will be the identical each time.
+Time-saving is a significant advantage in automation testing.
+After creating one test, you can use it many times.
+The automation software can also compare expected and actual results and generate test reports.
 In manual testing, every time you execute some tests, the same amount of time and human resources are required.
 Automation tests are faster than human resources.

 When spending money is in question, manual testing has an advantage since it requires a lower cost.
 Automation test demands bigger investments of money and resources.
 User interfaces are better to check manually.
 If the goal is to improve customer experience, human observation in manual testing is more useful than automated testing.
 Automated testing cannot guarantee user-friendliness.